adriaangraas/CaTE/README.md

 # observed projections of the markers at each geometry
 data = {...}

-# `XrayOptimizationProblem` is CATE's helper for retrieving everything
+# `XrayOptimizationProblem` is CaTE's helper for retrieving everything
 # in a format that scipy likes.
 problem = XrayOptimizationProblem(markers,
                                   [geometry_1, geometry_2, geometry_3],